-When ordering materials we feel that it is our job to help you with your order in as many ways as possible.
+When ordering materials it is our job to help you with your order in as many ways as possible.
 Usually there are a few questions that you have so I put together a Q&A to help with your ordering experience.

 Our main delivery areas are Salem area including Keizer and Stayton, Dallas, Independence and Monmouth.
-We are however beginning to gain a reputation and delivering more and more into McMinnville, Amity, Sheridan, Grande Ronde, Albany, Corvallis, Lincoln City, Pacific City and Newport.
+We are now delivering regularly into McMinnville, Amity, Sheridan, Grande Ronde, Albany, Lebanon, Corvallis, Lincoln City, Pacific City and Newport as well as many areas in the Portland area.
 We can service just about any area you need materials delivered into.
 Call for pricing.
-Our basic standard local fee is $25 per delivery and we can deliver 2 materials on one truck if the weights are within limits.
+Our basic standard local fee is $35 per delivery and we can deliver 2 materials on one truck if the weights are within the vehicle capacity limits.

 Yes, our trucks have 2 bins and we can deliver any combination of 2 types of materials.
 Rock/Bark, Sand/Stone, Plants/Soil.